 Celebrating the Legacy, Shaping the Future!

-Exemplary feat is seldom a coincidence, it is an amalgamation of dedication, devotion, determination and constant action guided towards a broader vision.
-Kirloskar Brothers Limited, an organization that has been constantly fuelled with these attributes is a testimony of the same.
-Kirloskar Brothers was established in 1888, and, was officially incorporated as Kirloskar Brothers Limited on 15th January 1920 which marks 2019 as the beginning of the centennial year.
-A year that is aptly suited to cherish every accolade of the past, contemplating on building the future based on the learnings of these 100 years and focusing on newer ambitions for a brighter tomorrow.
-After all, iIt is very rare that an organisation achieves such a historic milestone and such an exemplary feat is seldom a coincidence.
+Kirloskar Brothers, established in 1888, was officially incorporated as Kirloskar Brothers Limited (KBL) on 15th January 1920, which marks 2019 as the beginning of the 100th year of incorporation of KBL as a Public Limited Company.
+A year that is aptly suited to cherish every accolade of the past, contemplating on building the future based on the learnings of these 100 years and focusing on fresher ambitions for a brighter tomorrow.
+After all, it is very rare that an organisation achieves such a historic milestone.
+Accomplishing such an exemplary feat is seldom a coincidence.
 It is an amalgamation of dedication, devotion, determination and constant action guided towards a broader vision.
-Kirloskar Brothers Limited (KBL), an organisation that has been constantly fuelled with these attributes, is a testimony to the same.
-A year that is aptly suited to cherish every accolade of the past, contemplate on building the future basis learnings of these 100 years and focus on renewed ambitions for a brighter tomorrow.

-From a humble beginning of a small factory shed in Kirloskarvadi to, being a global conglomerate, the organization has grown by leaps and bounds over these 100 years.
-In the journey of these 100 years KBL, the organization has established its self in multiple ways.
-It is now resonated with nationalism, trust, reliability, innovation, technology, a humanitarian approach and best in class products and services.
-Unfolding the pages of history and the evolution of this organization is a mammoth task in it-self.
-However, the various aspects of the organization can be briefly penned to highlight glimpses of the various ways in which the organization has contributed and strived to establish itself.
-As an Indian organization it has paved the way to mark India on the global map with being amongst the top five fluid management providers of the world for over decades now.
+From a humble beginning in a small factory shed in Kirloskarvadi to its transformation into a global conglomerate, KBL has grown by leaps and bounds over the last century.
+The KBL brand-name, over the last 100 years, has resonated with nationalism, trust, reliability, innovation, technology, a humanitarian approach and best-in-class products and services.
+Unfolding the pages of the rich history and evolution of this organisation is a mammoth task.
+However, the various momentous milestones achieved by the company can be briefly penned to highlight glimpses of the various ways in which the company has contributed and striven to establish itself on the global map amongst the top five fluid management providers of the world for over decades now.

 In 1888, India was under the British rule.
-There were merely a handful of Indian companies, leading toas scarcity of employment, there were very few Indian companies and technologically we were not at power with global trends.
-Mr. Lakshamanrao Kirloskar our founding father being a patriot and a technocrat, envisioned that to be truly liberated the country needs to be technically and economically self-reliant.
-With the vision to provide for the economical development of the country, he used his technical expertise and started manufacturing agricultural equipment’s.
-The primary idea was to help facilitate farmers utilize better tools resulting to better agricultural out-put with the ulterior motive of making the country self- reliant.
-Being a man of principles, he believed that products manufactured in his firm should always have highest levels of quality and have to be technically the best in class.
+There were merely a handful of Indian companies in the country and thus a severe dearth of employment opportunities.
+Mr. Lakshmanrao Kirloskar, our founding father, being a visionary, envisioned that the country could not progress until India becomes technically and economically self-reliant and Indians become employed.
+With the vision to facilitate the economic development of the country and self-development of the country-men, he started manufacturing agricultural equipment.
+The primary idea was to provide better farming tools to farmers, resulting in better agricultural output.
+Being a man of his principles, he believed that products manufactured by KBL should always follow the highest levels of quality and have to be technically best-in-class.